 Financial Support and Resources

-1. Institute Financial Support: Thanks to the generosity of Dr. Ben Weider, other benefactors, and Florida State University, students in the Institute are eligible for various fellowships and grants.
+1. Institute Financial Support: Thanks to the generosity of the Weider family, other benefactors, and Florida State University, students in the Institute are eligible for various fellowships and grants.
 These include:

 - Ben Weider Fellowships in Napoleonic and French Revolutionary History

 - Donald D. Horward Fellowship in Napoleonic History

 - Proctor and Martha Jones Travel Endowment

 - George and Mary Knight Endowment Fellowship

 2. Departmental Funding: Students in the Institute are also eligible for the fellowships, graduate assistantships and conference travel grants offered by the History Department.
 These offer a stipend of approximately $18,500, full tuition waiver, and the opportunity to gain valuable teaching experience.
 See the History Department Prospective Student web page for details.